global-121/121-platform/README.md

    - load your stashed changes again (git stash pop)
    - generate migration-script (see above)
    - restart 121-service (like above, to run the new migration-script)

+### Authentication

+All services use [JSON Web Token](https://jwt.io/) (JWT) to handle authentication.
+The token should be passed with each request by the browser via an `access_token` cookie.
+The JWT authentication middleware handles the validation and authentication of the token.

+### Adding third party API tokens

+All the tokens and access keys for third party APIs should be added on the .env file and subsequently imported using the environment variables within typescript files.

 ### Recommended code-editor/IDE tools/extensions